About the Mayor

 I work closely with my Cabinet and senior officer management team to make decisions.

-I am committed to openness and transparency you can view details of council meetings you welcome to attend.
+I am committed to openness and transparency and you are welcome to attend council meetings.
+You can also view the meeting details.
 I also hold ‘Ask the Mayor’ Question and Answer sessions throughout the year so residents can raise the issues that matter to them.

 To book an advice surgery appointment, you can email email@example.com.
 Or call my office on 020 7364 4000, these are generally held weekly.

 You can also follow me @mayorjohnbiggs on Twitter at www.twitter.com/MayorJohnBiggs